denali-design/denali-css/README.md

 #### Usage

 To spin up local server to view demo files use the command below.
-This will also watch the SCSS files for any changes and will output a CSS file in the dist/css folder.
+This will also watch the SCSS files for any changes and will output a CSS file in the css folder.
 After you should be prompted with a success message with the localhost url available to view.

 ```
 gulp serve